 Bleeding is the most common complication of warfarin therapy and elevated INR is a significant risk factor.
-However, most intracranial bleeds are in patients with an INR in the therapeutic ranges, occurring in 0.5% -1.0% of patients with atrial fibrillation per year.
+However, most intracranial bleeds occur in patients with an INR in the therapeutic ranges, occurring in 0.5% -1.0% of patients on warfarin for atrial fibrillation per year.
 Bleeding risk is also related to patient factors including age, a prior bleeding history, specific comorbidities, heavy alcohol consumption and certain medications.(1)

 - Withhold warfarin with careful monitoring